janKekanSan/jankekansan.github.io/pages/sona/mi-sina.md

 ### Questions

-You and a friend are having a conversation while walking through the park, when suddenly your foot snags a crack in the sidewalk and you trip!
+[You]{.h1} and [a friend]{.h2} are having a conversation while walking through the park, when suddenly your foot snags a crack in the sidewalk and you trip!
 You tumble to the ground, and your friend rushes to check on you.
-You have the following
+You have the following conversation:
-conversation:

 <details> <summary>

-::: {.tp .convo}
+::: {.tp .convo-they}

 sina pona ala pona?!